sfu-natlang/glm-parser/docs/development.md

 If there is an important bug in `master` that needs to be fixed and it can't wait for `develop` to be stable, create a `hotfix/*` branch off `master`, commit your fix, push it, and then create 2 pull requests: one against `master` and one against `develop`.
-This avoid us having to merge `master` into develop and then having a confusing git log; we'll have a `merge hotfix/bug-name into develop` which is going to be clear instead of having `merge master into develop` and people wondering "why did that happen?".
+This avoids us having to merge `master` into `develop` and then having a confusing git log; we'll have a `merge hotfix/bug-name into develop` which is going to be clear instead of having `merge master into develop` and people wondering "why did that happen?".

 ## Code reviews